Life Course Data Initiative

 Pilot partnership

-The ABS will partner with the Australian Capital Territory (ACT) Government to deliver the pilot LCDI.
-Over the next four years, the ABS will work closely with the ACT across all aspects of the pilot LCDI, including data integration and broader data sharing, governance processes, research and understanding community data needs.
-This will include safely linking data about a range of ACT Government services to the Person Level Integrated Data Asset (PLIDA) and building research partnerships to demonstrate its value in addressing entrenched disadvantage.
+Over the next four years, the ABS is working with the partners, across all aspects of the pilot LCDI, including data integration and broader data sharing, governance processes, research and understanding community data needs.
+This will include safely linking a range of ACT and SA datasets to the Person Level Integrated Data Asset (PLIDA) and building research partnerships to demonstrate its value in addressing disadvantage.

 Key deliverables of the LCDI